shanekeran/dublin-unlocked/README.md

     * [Desktop](assets/documents/lighthouse-desktop.jpg)
     * [Mobile](assets/documents/lighthouse-mobile-jpg)

     I'm delighted to see such high results for accessibility, best practices and SEO.
-I'm also happy with my high performance on desktop but unfortunatelt performace on mobile is quite low, at just above 50.
+I'm also happy with my high performance on desktop but unfortunately performance on mobile is quite low, at just above 50.
 Since the website contains a lot of images, even with lazy-loading and other tactics, I was unable to get this higher at present.

 ### Known Bugs and Fixes